jerometerry/potassium/README.md

 **Transaction** - A Transaction is used to provide the concept of simultaneous Events.

-In JT.Rx.Net, only one Transaction can be open at a time.
+In Potassium, only one Transaction can be open at a time.
 A Transaction is requested when registering a listener, or when publishing a value.
 A Transaction is closed when the initial request that created the Transaction completes.

 Firing and listening can cause a chain reaction of operations that may cause other publishing and listening operations.
 This chain of operations will all execute inside the same Transaction.